devlsl/react-shop-server/README.md

-# react-shop-app
+# react-shop-server

-This is an app (pet project) written in Node.js using json server.
+This is an server written in Node.js using json server.
 This repository is a back end.
 If you want to try playing with this, follow the manual.

 ## manual